wp-plugins/climate-change-glossary/readme.txt

 Each post is analysed automatically to find words and phrases maching labels of a concept (prefLabel, altLabel or hiddenLabel) in the thesaurus.
 The first hit will automatically be highlighted.
 A mousover tooltip shows the short description of the term/phrase and the link points to the more detailed description on the glossary page.

 = What's new? =
+* By caching of relevant concepts of a post / article the performance has been optimised when callinga post / article
+* The Plugin has been reworked to ensure the use in future WordPress versions

+= Features =
-* It is now possible to include a list of glossary terms in the settings which will then be excluded from automated linking.
+* It is possible to include a list of glossary terms in the settings which will then be excluded from automated linking.
-* Updating the plugin via the wordpress admin interface has been simplified.
-The plugin now gets the ARC2-tripelstore and installs it automatically without need to intervene  manually.
-* There is a new sidebar-widget which incorporates a search field including autocomplete.
+* There is a sidebar-widget which incorporates a search field including autocomplete.
 This autocomplete service suggests terms from the glossary.
 Once such a term is chosen, one is automatically connected to the webpage describing the term.
-The widget can be pulled into any sidebar (depending on the theme) from the sub-section of *appearance/widgets*.
+The widget can be pulled into any sidebar (depending on the theme) from the sub-section of *Appearance/Widgets*.
-* There is a new shortcode with which specific parts of the content can be excluded from automatically being linked.
+* There is a shortcode with which specific parts of the content can be excluded from automatically being linked.
 The shortcode is called ccg-noparse, and it is opened with *[ccg-noparse]* and closed with *[/ccg-noparse]*.
 Automated linking is disabled for any text between the code.
-* Automated finding and linking of concepts in running content can be totally disabled under settings.
-The glossary area is still present and can be reached via the glossary link and the sidebar widget.

 Thanks to Benjamin Nowack: The thesaurus is imported into the system and is queried via ARC2 (https://github.com/semsol/arc2).
 Thanks to rduffy (http://wordpress.org/extend/plugins/profile/rduffy).
 His *Glossary* Plugin (http://wordpress.org/extend/plugins/automatic-glossary) inspired me, and I was able to develop this plugin on top of his ideas.